 Kaiser Foundation Research Institute provides research administration leadership and support to our research program.
-Investigators and staff are based at eight regional research centers and one national center.
+Investigators and staff are based at seven regional research centers and one national center.
 Clinician researchers work at medical centers across all regions.

 Our research centers are:

 - The Center for Clinical and Outcomes Research (Georgia)

 - The Centers for Health Research (Northwest, Hawaii)